 Dyshidrotic Eczema presents itself as small, fluid-filled blisters that form on the palms of the hand, sides of the fingers, and sometimes the bottom of the feet.
 People sometimes describe it as looking like tapioca pudding.
 Ironically, it can be associated with sweaty hands and feet.

 Presenting as small "coin" shaped patches that are itchy and sometimes oozing, Nummular Eczema forms circular shapes scattered around the skin.
 The condition can be triggered by dry skin, can happen at any age, and seems to affect males more than females.
+Although nummular dermatitis can look like the fungal infection, Tinea corporis, nummular eczema is not contagious.

 Seborrheic dermatitis is a type of eczema that appears on the oilier parts of the body such as the scalp, face, upper chest, upper back, and sometimes arm pits and genitals.
 Also known as "dandruff," it’s a hypersensitivity to normal yeast that live on the skin.
 The condition seems to flare seasonally, most commonly in the spring, fall, and in very cold weather.
 This type of eczema is more common in people who are immunocompromised and neurologically compromised.